abdelouahedakharaze/djangoEasy/README.md

+# djangoEasy
-# djangoEasythis is a repo for django students
+this is a repo for django students